openwaterhedgehog/ProgrammingGroupUPM/README.md

 - Assignment 1 handles the web scraping functionality to create the csv files
 - The files for data generation and data analysis are in the folder assignment 2.

+The portfolio generation works with the generated csv files of the scraped data in assignment 1.

+But as the parts were performed in parallel, the portfolio data analysis (part 2.1) is based on the data from moodle and not the scraped data.

 ## Running the project